 - Enabled Always RTL (Value 1) will switch the copter to RTL Mode.
 If the GPS position is not usable, the copter will change to Land Mode instead.

-- Enabled Continue with Mission in Auto Mode (Deprecated in 4.0+) (Value 2) will ignore the failsafe in an Auto Mode mission.
+- Enabled Continue with Mission in Auto Mode ((this value has no effect in 4.0 and later with :ref:`FS_OPTIONS<FS_OPTIONS>` parameter replacing function, see below )) (Value 2) will ignore the failsafe in an Auto Mode mission.
 Otherwise, it will behave the same as Enabled Always RTL.
 This option no longer exists in ArduCopter 4.0.
 Instead, see the FS_OPTIONS parameter for this function.
 Setting this value in Copter 4.0 and later version will automatically be converted and set to (Value 1) and the FS_OPTIONS will be modified to include bit (0) in the bitmask for “Continue if in auto mode on Radio Failsafe”.

 - Enabled Always Land (Value 3) will switch the copter to Land Mode.